 7. Offer a pacifier

 Using a pacifier seems to offer some protection from SIDS.
 But you don’t have to force your baby to use one.
 And it’s OK if it falls out during sleep.

 If your baby was a preemie, the risk of SIDS is three times higher, so it’s even more critical to follow these tips, Dr. Rambhatla says.

-“These recommendations are most important during the first six months of life,” she says.
+“These recommendations are most important during the first year of life,” she says.
 “All parents should pay close attention to them, to reduce the risk of SIDS.”